NoamZeise/Vulkan-Environment/README.md

 * 2D and 3D rendering
 * Import and Draw models (only supports diffuse image textures)
 * Skeletal animation
-* Image textures laoding and rendering
+* Image textures loading and rendering
 * Font loading and rendering

 ## Applications using this library: